-- Subpoena video footage from all police officers’ body cameras and dash cameras.
+- Subpoena video footage from all police officers’ body cameras and dash cameras

-- Review the videos and offense reports to score your standardized field sobriety tests independently of the police officers.
+- Review the videos and offense reports to score your standardized field sobriety tests

-- Review the lab work used to calculate your blood or breath test results.
+- Review the lab work used to calculate your blood or breath test results

-- Fight to get your case dismissed.
+- Fight to get your case dismissed

-- Argue your case to a jury at trial.
+- Argue your case to a jury at trial

 For a legal consultation with a dwi lawyer serving Houston, call 713-225-1900